Here's How to Save Money on Your Home Heating Costs This Winter When the Temperatures Drop

-Fireplaces can lose up to 90% of the heat they produce.
-For every $100 spent on wood, you get $10 worth of heat.
+Fireplaces aren't very efficient, but they look nice.
+They can lose up to 90% of the heat they produce, which means that $100 of wood will only get you about $10 of heat.
 So if your fireplace isn't being used, close the flue to make sure your warm air isn't flowing out.
-Also, consider investing in glass doors.
+Also consider investing in glass doors to close off the fireplace further.

-Running a portable electric heater constantly could cost $100 or more in energy use per month.
-A whole house system is more efficient, especially if you use gas heat.
+Portable electric heaters are convenient, but they're expensive to operate.
+Running a portable electric heater constantly, for example, could easily cost $100 - $200 or more in energy use per month.
+A whole house heating system is significantly more efficient, especially if you use gas heat.

 Insulation can be blown into walls or layered in the attic or crawlspace areas.
 Doing so can create a thicker blanket for your home.
-Attic insulation is by far one of the best defenses you can have against heat loss and gain.
+Attic insulation is by far one of the best defenses you can have against heat loss and gain, whether in the winter or the summer.
 R-19 or higher is recommended and an investment of a few hundred dollars for extra attic insulation can pay for itself in as little as a year.

-They circulate air, which helps rooms feel cooler in the summer and warmer in the winter by almost three degrees.
-It may be even more noticeable if you have high ceilings.
-Use the fan to push warm air back down to the floor.
+Ceiling fans circulate air, which helps rooms feel cooler in the summer and warmer in the winter by almost three degrees.
+It may be even more noticeable if you have high ceilings, which trap a lot of heat high above you.
+Use the fan to push warm air back down to the floor and closer to the people who want to be warm.